 I recommend starting your California North Coast road trip at Sacramento.
 Another alternative would be to start in San Francisco, but I’ve included San Francisco as the starting point for my mid-California coast road trip so it’s not on this California itinerary.

-Founded in 1850 by gold rush pioneers, Sacramento, located at the confluence of the Sacramento and American Rivers, is known for its culture, history, gardens, and outdoor activities.
+Founded in 1850 by gold rush pioneers, Sacramento is one of the best things to do in Northern California.
+Located at the confluence of the Sacramento and American Rivers, Sacramento is known for its culture, history, gardens, and outdoor activities.
 Despite being named “the most hipster city in California” and “America’s most diverse city,” California’s Neoclassic-designed capital is arguably the state’s most underrated destination.

 The district of Old Sacramento, aka “Old Sac,” harkens back to the city’s Gold Rush era.
 A ghost town in the 1900s, the 19th-century restored buildings, railroads, riverboats, wooden sidewalks, and horse-drawn carriages helped the city to flourish again.